KB0001/Anomaly-Transformer/README.md

-reqirement:

-pytorch, python and some basic packages.
+reqirement:pytorch, python and some basic packages.

 command segments setting is coded in 'solver.py'